arjunan-k/Customer_Segmentation/README.md

 # <p align = 'center'>Customer Segmentation Analysis for Retail Sales</p>
 ## PROJECT OVERVIEW
-In this project, I have explored a sales dataset and performed various analysis and drawed insights from customer's past purchase behavior by RFM technique customer segmentation using SQL and built a sales dashboard in Tableau.
+In this project, I have explored a sales dataset and performed various analyses and drew insights from customer's past purchase behavior by RFM technique customer segmentation using SQL and built a sales dashboard in Tableau.

 ## RFM ANALYSIS
 * RFM is a data modeling method used to analyze customer value.